whistlehl/test/README.md

 # test
-this is used for learning and test git
+this is used for learning and testing git